-The main goal of an intervention is simple, its to help a loved one to realize the problem and to convince them to get the proper medical care that will help them recover and heal.
-This goal should be clear to everyone that will participate in the process.
+The main goal of an intervention is simple: to convince the loved one that there is a problem and to get the proper medical care to recover and heal.
+Everyone at the intervention should understand and agree with this goal.

-When To Intervene For A Loved One?
+When to Intervene with a Loved One?

 - Skin Infections and Abrasions